Mahak-2701/Mahak-2701/README.md

 - 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning new things.
 - 📫 I love Exploring codes!
-- 🧑‍💻 I Wanna enjoy this journey.
+- 🧑‍💻 Enjoying the life.

 ## Languages and Tools